vukanoa/Vimrc/README.md

 	Your hands are on the homerow the whole time.
 At first this feels weird, but after a short period if you try writing these snippets by hand it becomes painful and you see how much more convenient it is to write it this way.

+	lazyredraw means - Once set, the screen will not be redrawn while executing macros, registers and other commands that have not been typed.